 What is Ecotherapy?

-I consider ecotherapy, also called nature based therapy, to be therapeutic work that facilitates a reciprocally nurturing, healing, and growth-full reconnection between humans and nature.
+Clinical ecotherapy, also called nature based therapy, is therapeutic work that facilitates a reciprocally nurturing, healing, and growth-full reconnection between humans and nature.
 Ecotherapy in the one-to-one clinical format has a stronger foothold in Europe and the west coast of the US than it does here in the Freeport, ME area.
 I don’t know for sure why this is, but I’d guess more temperate climates are a large factor!
-Other nature counseling practices that fall under the ecotherapy umbrella that are more common in the region include:

 What Kind of Things Would I Go to an Eco-Therapist For?